mamuyy/tessaham/README.md

 _Note: macOS users will need to install [Command Line Tools](https://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)._

-_Note: if you are on windows, you first need to installl C++. ([download](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16), [install instructions](https://drive.google.com/file/d/0B4GsMXCRaSSIOWpYQkstajlYZ0tPVkNQSElmTWh1dXFaYkJr/view))_
+_Note: if you are on windows, you first need to install C++. ([download](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16), [install instructions](https://drive.google.com/file/d/0B4GsMXCRaSSIOWpYQkstajlYZ0tPVkNQSElmTWh1dXFaYkJr/view))_

 This project is available on PyPI, meaning that you can just: